amit221/es6-interface/README.md

 <h2>Limitations</h2>
+works on NodeJS version 6+,
-currently works only on Nodejs with es6 class
+works only on modern web browsers, tested only on NodeJS
 <h2>Installing</h2>

 ```